kovidgoyal/kitty/docs/kittens/clipboard.rst

     # Copy an image to a file and text to STDOUT:
     kitty +kitten clipboard -g picture.png /dev/stdout

+    # List the formats available on the system clipboard
+    kitty +kitten clipboard -g -m . /dev/stdout

 Normally, the kitten guesses MIME types based on the file names.
 To control the MIME types precisely, use the :option:`--mime <kitty +kitten clipboard --mime>` option.

+This kitten uses a new protocol developed by kitty to function, for details, see :doc:`/clipboard`.

 .. program:: kitty +kitten clipboard